 Get rid of that thinking that we have to get them to come to us.
 Let’s be imaginative with ideas about how we can go to them.

-They don’t know Jesus.
-They don’t know that they need to know Jesus.
-And even if they did, they don’t know how to get to Jesus from where they are at.
+They don’t know Yeshua.
+They don’t know that they need to know Yeshua.
+And even if they did, they don’t know how to get to Yeshua from where they are at.
 Someone needs to go to them and to show them the way.
 Your church needs to be willing to do that.

 If your church is willing to accept the command, and to make “go” it’s focus, it will be a very very different church than one which makes “attract” its focus.

 If your church is already like that then fantastic.
-Get invovled.
+Get involved.

 If it isn’t, then change your church.
 You don’t have to be in a leadership position to lead.
 Start going.
 Talk with your friends.
 Get them going.